madees/Noisette_TouchOSC-DS100/README.md

 # Noisette_TouchOSC-DS100
+Chataigne and TouchOSC example of DS100 Module usage. v1 is in zip archive with corresponding previous version of DS100 OSC module included.
+It works without loop issue, but by slowing down a lot Rx of parameters (pause for 10x the update rate period settings).
+With very slow Rx (usually because of WIFI latency), it still may oscillate.

-Chataigne and TouchOSC example of DS100 Module usage.
-Now include also CL/QL link as another example.
+For latest DS100 OSC module, I've review the example noisette also, it is now including also CL/QL link as another example.
+Mapping is done only for CHANNEL 1 as proof of concept, but you may easily copy paste the state container and adapt to other channels depending of your application.
+The Chatainge CL/QL module used is included, and differs from official l-r-r distro as it has been modified specifically for this application during a CL5/DS100 workshop.
+You should just setup the Yammie in surround mode to have channels surround panner parameters sent to DS100 by OSC (ONE WAY ONLY, Yammie>DS100).

+WARNING: this new version can self oscillate (feedback with bi directionnal TouchOSC module mappings), depending on network speeds (when the Rx values feedback from DS100 are received in Chataigne, map back to TouchOSC (usually WIFI speed) AFTER a new values is sent by TouchOSC, the Noisette may oscillate infinitely between those two values).
+I'm working on it, as I want to have this loop restriction included into the noisette instead of in the module as previously made in V1 (so for others projects that don't need bi-directionnal loops, it doesn't slow the communication of the DS100 OSC module).
+If you want to work with me on that issue, welcome !
+Please join the Chataigne Discord.

+BEFORE THAT I WILL STRONGLY AVOID TO USE IT ON PRODUCTION !!!
+Anyway you can stop/avoid infinite loops manually by de-activating "DS100>TouchOSC mappings", especially if you're most interrested in one way TouchOSC>DS100, or the Yamaha CL/QL part of the noisette.

-A simple interface to act as a "side-car" mixing console Soundscape sound object controler.
+A simple interface to act as a "side-car" for CL5 mixing console with Soundscape sound object controler.

 ## How to setup ?
 Of course, IP of DS100 device should be setup accordingly.